Lists of Public Domain Books

 - (side track) what is Alice's Adventures Under Ground?

-- Through the Looking-Glass and What Alice Found There which includes the Jabberwocky, the Walrus and the Carpenter, Tweedledee and Tweedledum.
+- Through the Looking-Glass and What Alice Found There, about 40,000 words, which includes the Jabberwocky, the Walrus and the Carpenter, Tweedledee and Tweedledum.

 - Poems (not in Alice) ?

 - has a lot of novels and a lot of short fiction; here is one novel and one short story collection:

 - Twice-Told Tales by Nathaniel Hawthorne (pub.
 1837).
 147,166 words.
 One of many short story collection publications by Hawthorne; could stand alone.

 - + The House of the Seven Gables by Nathaniel Hawthorne (pub.
 1851).
 104,876 words.

 - The Adventures of Tom Sawyer, 1876.
 71,150 words.

 - Jumping Frog and other Short Fiction -- in Complete PG works of MT somewhere, maybe duplicated and Sketches New and Old 1870, 97,890 words.